glampert/debug-draw/README.md

     while (!quitting)
     {
-        // Any other drawing that you alread do
+        // Any other drawing that you already do
         ...

         // Call any dd:: functions to add debug primitives to the draw queues ...

         dd::flush(getTimeMilliseconds());

+        // Swap buffers to present the scene
+        ...
     }

     dd::shutdown();